Zphillips1/Projects/README.md

 Create a simple wordpress website (Linux I'd imagine).

+Learn Service-Now, since that is a common ticketing system.

 This list is subject to change as I add or remove things.